 - Free educational visits and reduced cost residentials;

-- Paying your child’s school uniform / PE kits etc;
+- Support towards paying for child’s school uniform etc;

 - Free milk;